GVCUTV/mapReduce/README.md

    The master:
     - Reads the config and input file.
-    - Computes input data ranges for the reducers.
+    - Computes data ranges for the reducers.
     - Assigns mappers and reducers roles, while advertising reducer ranges to mappers, and mappers total count to reducers.
     - Distributes input data chunks to the mappers.
     - Once done, the master exits.